 - flood protection - landowners are responsible for this and insurance of their land and property

-- flood prevention - as a planning authority we have taken steps to reduce or prevent the risk of flooding of non-agricultural land.
-We also promote flood prevention schemes, assess and maintain watercourses
+- flood risk management - as a planning authority we have taken steps to reduce the risk of flooding of non-agricultural land.
+We also promote flood protection schemes, assess and maintain watercourses

 - Rubbish dumped in rivers and burns can make flooding worse